Bandit-Based Monte Carlo Optimization for Nearest Neighbors: Introduction

-\item Adaptive hyper-parameter tuning for deep neural networks \citep{JamTal,LiJamEtAl}.
-Here, the set $\mathcal{I}$ consists of the possible hyper-parameter configurations and $f(i)$ is the validation performance of the neural network under the $i$th hyper-parameter configuration.
-The problem is to find the best hyper-parameter configuration using the validation data. \item Computing the medoid (exemplar) of a large number $n$ of points in high-dimensional space \citep{BagKamNtrZhaTse}.
-Here, the set $\mathcal{I}$ consists of all the points in the dataset and $f(i)$ is the average of the distances $d_{ij}$'s of point $i$ to all the other points, i.e. The medoid is the point in the dataset that minimizes the average distance to the other points. \end{itemize}
+Instances of this general technique of {\em bandit-based Monte Carlo optimization } (BMO) have already appeared in the machine learning literature.
+One example is Monte Carlo Tree Search, proposed by \cite{OR_folks,KocSze} as a method to solve large-scale Markov Decision Problems.
+Here $\mathcal{I}$ is the set of all possible actions at a state $s$ and $\theta_i = Q(i,s)$, the expected value of the total reward of taking action $i$ at state $s$ and then following the optimal policy.
+Another example that follows the principles of BMO is adaptive hyper-parameter tuning for neural networks \cite{JamTal,LiJamEtAl}.
+Here the set $\mathcal{I}$ consists of possible hyper-parameter configurations and $\theta_i$ is the validation performance of the neural network under the $i$-th hyper-parameter configuration.
+A third example is computing the medoid of $n$ points in high-dimensional space\cite{BagKamNtrZhaTse,baharav2019Medoid}.
+Here, the set $\mathcal{I}$ consists of all points in the dataset and $\theta_i$ is the average distance from point $i$ to all other points.
+In this application, the Monte Carlo box (Figure \ref{fig:block_dg}(a)) for estimating $\theta_i$ randomly samples $m$ points and computes the average distance $\hat{\theta}_{i,m}$ from point $i$ to these $m$ points.
+This estimator is unbiased and can be efficiently updated when more sampling is needed.